medplum/medplum/packages/docs/docs/tutorials/medplum-hello-world.md

 Medplum Hello World is a very simple app intended to help developers learn the Medplum platform.
 The following tutorials will dive into details of how this application was built.

-Medplum also maintains more complete example applications that companies can use as a starting point for building their own experiences:
+Medplum also maintains more feature-rich example applications that companies can use as a starting point for building their own experiences:

 - [**Foo Medical**](https://github.com/medplum/foomedical): An example patient portal, complete with messaging, vital signs, and vaccination records.
 - [**Foo Provider**](https://github.com/medplum/foomedical-provider) _(under construction)_: An example provider portal, with Patient records, task lists, questionnaires, and care plans.